vanjs-org/van/addons/van_dml/src/README.md

     if (sp() !== 0) alert(`baseStack mismatch: stacksize ${sp()} at end of Javascript`)
 ```

-## CSS(s): create CSS-Defintions dynamically with Javascript
+## css(s): create CSS-Defintions dynamically with Javascript
     s can be
-     - a string CSS(".myClass { color: red; }")
+     - a string css(".myClass { color: red; }")
      - a template string with multiple rules
-        CSS(`
+        css(`
           .myClass { color: red; }
           .myClass: hover { color: green }
         `)
       - It can contain even template literals:
        let color = ["red","green","blue"]
-       CSS(`
+       css(`
           .myClass { color: ${mycolor[1]}; }
         `)
-Definitions with CSS() work like any other CSS you provide with static definitions, they just are added from within Javascript.
+Definitions with css() work like any other CSS you provide with static definitions, they just are added from within Javascript.
 This makes it easy to control CSS programmatically